 4. After completing your visual organizer or comic strip, save them in your File Space and share with your teacher.

 Kodu lets you create games on your PC (free).
 This is a great way to get into creating games quickly.
 You do have to download it to your computer if you wish to start using it.
-Tutorials can be found at tips and tricks on their website.

 Alice is FREE from Carnegie Mellon.
 It is a programming language that teaches the fundamentals of computer programming and computational thinking skills to middle school and up.

 Code Combat is FREE for the introductory lesson.
 It is a game-based computer science program where students type real code and see their characters react in real time.
 The teacher signs up for a free account and a code is generated for the students to use to create their own login and password under the teacher's account.
 Licensing is available for schools after the students complete the introduction.